Yi Yi

-Yi Yi premiered at the 2000 Cannes Film Festival, where Yang won the Best Director Award.
-It is now regarded as one of the major films of the 21st century.
+Yi Yi premiered on May 14, 2000, at the 53rd Cannes Film Festival, where Yang won the Best Director Award.
+The film has received acclaim and is often regarded as one of the greatest films of the 21st century.

 Plot

-The Jian family – father NJ, mother Min-Min, daughter Ting-Ting, son Yang-Yang – is a middle-class family in Taipei.
-At the wedding of Min-Min's brother A-Di, NJ runs into ex-girlfriend Sherry, who gives him her number before leaving.
+The Jian family—father NJ, mother Min-Min, daughter Ting-Ting, son Yang-Yang—is a middle-class family in Taipei.
+At the wedding of Min-Min's younger brother A-Di, NJ runs into his ex-girlfriend Sherry, who gives him her number before leaving.
 Sherry is married to an American and lives in Chicago.
 After the reception, Min-Min's mother, who lives with the family, suffers a stroke that leaves her comatose.
 She is put on life support and the doctor urges the Jians to talk to her daily.

-NJ is dissatisfied with his job and his company is struggling financially.
-To secure client Mr. Ota, NJ's colleagues ask him to take Ota out for dinner, which he reluctantly agrees.
-They get along well and NJ takes Ota to a bar, where he sings and plays the piano.
+NJ is dissatisfied with his job, and his company is struggling financially.
+To secure a client named Mr. Ota, NJ's colleagues ask him to take Ota out for dinner, to which he reluctantly agrees.
+They get along well and NJ takes Ota to a bar, where Ota sings and plays the piano.
 That night, NJ phones and leaves a message for Sherry, apologizing for leaving her abruptly 30 years ago.
 Meanwhile, Min-Min becomes depressed by her mother's condition and leaves for a remote Buddhist retreat.

 After a failed investment, A-Di is kicked out of the house and asks his ex-girlfriend Yun-Yun for help.
 A-Di is allowed to return upon the birth of his child but a fight breaks out at the baby shower when Yun-Yun shows up uninvited.
 A-Di and his wife reconcile after she discovers him passed out due to a gas leak at their house.

-Ting-Ting feels guilty as her grandmother collapsed when she was taking out the trash Ting-Ting was supposed to take out.
+Ting-Ting feels guilty because her grandmother collapsed while taking out the trash Ting-Ting was supposed to take out.
 She befriends her new neighbor, Lili.
-After Lili breaks up with her boyfriend Fatty, he begins to relay letters for Lili to Ting-Ting.
+After Lili breaks up with her boyfriend Fatty, he begins to relay letters for Lili through Ting-Ting.
 Fatty soon becomes attracted to Ting-Ting and asks her out.
-After their second date, the two check into a hotel room but they hesitate and leave.
+After their second date, the two check into a hotel room, but they hesitate and leave.
 Later, Ting-Ting sees Lili back together with Fatty and is later berated by Fatty himself.
 Ting-Ting becomes depressed and talks to her grandmother, asking her to wake up.
 She learns the next day that Fatty has been arrested for killing Lili's teacher, who was in a sexual relationship with both Lili and her mother.
 At home, Ting-Ting dreams of being comforted by her grandmother.